Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 Precise explanation - code analysis:

 As I said before, the program starts in main_file.py.
-First of all we have to import a source code and libraries from other files.
+First of all we have to import the source code and some libraries from other files.
 ```python
 print('Importing a source code and libraries from other files...')